 - Deadpan Snarker: Llewelyn Moss is (at least at first) a carefree one.
 His wife Carla Jean Moss is a fretful one.
 Ed Tom Bell is a wistful, morose one.
 Anton Chigurh is a cold and deadly one.Chigurh: What business is it of yours where I'm from...friendo?

-- Moss's death is a notably subverted in drama, as it happens off screen.
+- Death Is Dramatic: Moss's death is a notably subverted in drama, as it happens off screen.
 Though in the book, the gun battle with the cartel is actually described vividly by a police officer after the fact, and it's pretty damn dramatic how it went down.

-- Deconstruction: A specialty both of Cormac McCarthy and The Coen Brothers.
-Moss in particular is a deconstruction of the action hero, especially the older tougher variety.
+- Deconstruction: Moss is a deconstruction of the action hero, especially the older tougher variety.
 He thinks of himself as tough, resourceful, and morally righteous.
 To the audience, he comes across as greedy, vain and stupid, never really thinking of the consequences of his actions or of the potential cost to those around him.
 Like Sheriff Bell, Moss is an archetype of a forgotten era, from a time when men never gave in to bad guys and the lines of black and white were clear.
 He doesn't seem to realize that the world is turning into a much darker place where men like him have no place.
 Unlike Bell, he never realizes and pays the ultimate price for his arrogance.